pokevii/TavernMod/README.md

 This creates an executable in a new folder called "export", so your first time running this command will take a while in order to build the exe.

 To contribute files to the build install GitHub Desktop you can find it here: https://desktop.github.com/ When you add/change/remove files commit the files to master and then push it.
-You'll need to ask Poke to be able to push files though.
+You'll need to ask Poke to be given permission to push files.

 ---